 Taking bold steps to change the status quo

-Meet the ﬁrst cohort of Culture of Health Leaders who are collaborating to advance health and equity across the country.
+Meet our current leaders who are collaborating to advance a Culture of Health.
 These leaders are spearheading innovative, sector-spanning work and taking bold steps to disrupt the status quo in their home communities.

 Population Health: Baton Rouge